IvelinYR/bankapp/doc/api/api.md

 -----------------------------------------------------------------------------------------------------------------------------
 DEPOSIT:

-/v1/users/me/deposit - PATCH
+/v1/users/me/deposit - POST

 Expect:
-- User to be logged in + JSON {"Currency" string, "Amount" float64}
+- User to be logged in + JSON {"AccountID" string, "Amount" float64}

 Response:
 - if authorized and successful: 200 OK + JSON Session